The Ultimate Guide to Buying Tickets for the Duomo in Florence

 Visitor Tips for a Smooth Experience

-- Dress code: Shoulders and knees covered—this is a place of worship.
+- Dress code: Shoulders and knees coveredโthis is a place of worship.
+Pack a light scarf or shawl to use when entering churches.

 Alternatives if Tickets Are Sold Out